 Impossibly tiny kitchen?
 11 ways to make it work!

 You might think I have a lavish fancy kitchen to enjoy, but I have the tiniest, most low-tech kitchen you could imagine.
 It’s an itty bitty micro galley tiny kitchen.

 My kitchen floor is 4 feet wide.
 I know there are smaller kitchens in the world, but for feeding 10 people a day?
 It doesn’t even seem possible that I could cook so much with so little room.
 While I’ll admit that if Extreme Makeover Home Edition came over, I would totally take them to my kitchen first, there are a lot of ways you can work around lack of space in a work area.

 Why make everything yourself when Betty Crocker will do it for you?
 Especially if you have a tiny kitchen?
 Because it tastes much better than processed food and we avoid so many chemicals, additives, and unhealthy fats, sugars, and salt.
 My goal is to serve food as fresh and healthy as possible for the best nutrition and health of all of us.

 I love cooking for my kids and family.
 It makes me feel like I’m giving them a gift of love and health.
 My mother and grandmother always nurtured with food and I imagine them when I work in the kitchen.

-I have four small squares of counter space, so my first order of business is to keep those squares as empty as I can.
-I can’t have a lot of appliances or sit abouts in the kitchen.
+I have four small squares of counter space, so my first order of business is to keep those squares as empty as I can for tiny kitchen organization.
+So, I can’t have a lot of appliances or sit abouts in the kitchen.
 I have a kitchen aid mixer I use constantly.
 It’s heavy and it’s not practical to store it away.